 You found a great apartment that you can afford and you are ready to move in!
 But first, you have to get your name on the lease.

-Before you sign anything, make sure you carefully read your lease and hash out with the landlord who will be responsible for things like routine maintenance.
+Before you sign anything, make sure you carefully read your lease and hash out with the landlord or the apartment building management company who will be responsible for things like routine maintenance.
 You should also ask what timeline the landlord has for making major repairs if you need a plumber or a contractor to come in.

 Jenkins, who rents out 20 houses within a short distance of Louisiana State University, cautioned students and parents not to be so blinded by beautiful apartments that they don’t ask about the details.